 Wells Fargo has been run through the mud in the news these last few years for tons of scandals.
 I don’t know if offering a free FICO score is their way of trying to make up for the past, but it is an awesome benefit if you bank with them.

 Wells Fargo offers the newer FICO 9 score.
-Many lenders still use FICO 8, so there could be some discrepancies.
+Many lenders still use FICO 8, and there could be some differences.

 First National Bank Of Omaha

 The First National Bank Of Omaha is the largest privately held bank in the United States, with over $17 Billion in assets.
 Many people still haven’t heard of them.

 If you become a First National Bank Of Omaha customer, you get access to your FICO Score 8.
 This is the score that is currently being used by most lenders and will probably match the same score a lender uses.

 To get your score, you can either log into your online account or access from the mobile app.

 Each of these banks gives you access to your FICO Score.
 You don’t have to pay for it.

 Unless you have been under a rock or off the grid, you know you can get a score from third-party sites.
 Their ads are everywhere and they are widely discussed online.